The classical languages minor at Belmont Abbey College emphasizes

 The Abbey Difference:

 At the Abbey, students pursuing a minor in Classical Languages study Latin or Greek or both languages through translation and transcription from and into those languages.
 They will have the opportunity to translate classical authors like Homer, Pliny, and many more.
 This hands-on approach to languages will challenge and stimulate the student’s interests in classic texts.
 Furthermore, the minor will “super-charge” the rest of their studies, showing them the deep roots of our liberal-arts curriculum.

-Belmont Abbey College is blessed to have Dr. Gerald Malsbary as the director of our Classical Languages program.
-Dr. Malsbary is widely known as an expert linguist and classicist with published translations of several books, including Josef Pieper’s Leisure, the Basis of Culture.
+Dr. Gerald Malsbary, the director of the Classical Languages program, is widely known as an expert linguist and classicist.
+He has published translations of several books, including Josef Pieper’s Leisure, the Basis of Culture.
 Classes in this minor tend to be small, providing great opportunity for personal mentoring and instruction.

 Highlights of your Experience: